 Predictive maintenance instead of breakdown service

-Smart sensors and artificial intelligence can predict imminent failures early
+Smart sensors and artificial intelligence can predict impending failures at an early stage

 Off-highway machines are indispensable for heavy-duty tasks in the field or on construction sites.
 The extreme operating conditions require components that can withstand the highest loads.
-However, sooner or later, wear occurs.
-The in-cab operator often notices the signs of wear too late.
-Each damage to the vehicles means expensive repairs and long downtimes, which is why the classic "run-to-failure" reactive maintenance procedures reach their limits here.
-Prevention is therefore the key theme at the exhibition grounds in Hanover.
+But sooner or later the point comes when wear occurs.
+The driver in the cab often notices the signs of wear too late.
+Any damage to the vehicles means expensive repairs and long downtimes, which is why the classic "run-to-failure" procedures of reactive maintenance reach their limits here.
+Prevention is therefore the motto at the exhibition centre in Hanover.

 Machine information in real time

-A key driver of the development of predictive maintenance systems in the off-highway sector is digitalization.
-The technologies from this field enable the collection and analysis of large amounts of data from various sources along the entire drivetrain.
-Smart sensor technologies expand the available data base, while high-performance telematics units with multiple interfaces ensure secure data transmission in demanding operating conditions.
-The exhibitors at Systems & Components have taken on the challenges in agriculture, forestry, construction, and mining, offering systems that promise high diagnostic reliability even under adverse conditions.
+Digitalisation is an important driver in the development of predictive maintenance systems in the off-highway sector.
+It makes it possible to collect and analyse large amounts of information from various sources along the entire drivetrain.
+Smart sensor technologies expand the available database, while powerful telematics units with numerous interfaces ensure secure data transmission in demanding application scenarios.
+The exhibitors at SYSTEMS & COMPONENTS have taken on the challenges of agriculture, forestry, construction and mining and offer systems that promise maximum diagnostic reliability despite adverse conditions.

 Sensors for use in harsh environments